A Sufficient and Necessary Condition of PS-ergodicity of Periodic Measures and Generated Ergodic Upper Expectations: Sublinear dynamical systems from periodic measures

 Let $A_{s}$ be the $\mu_{s}$-null set such that

 Let $A=\cap_{s \in [0, \tau)}A_{s}$, then $V(A)=\sup_{s\in [0,\tau)}\mu_{s}(A)=0$ and

 \end{proof}

-From the Condition P and the assumption that the periodic measure $\{\mu_{s}\}_{s\in\mathbb{R}}$ on the production space is PS-ergodic, we obtained the Birkhoff's law of large numbers with the convergence in the quasi-sure sense.
+From the Condition P and the assumption that the periodic measure $\{\mu_{s}\}_{s\in\mathbb{R}}$ on the product space is PS-ergodic, we obtained the Birkhoff's law of large numbers with the convergence in the sense of quasi-surely.
 This result is stronger than the Birkhoff ergodic type theorem in the almost sure sense that we can obtain from the ergodic theory of periodic measure (\cite{F.Z2}).
 This justifies the study of the construction of invariant sublinear expectations from periodic measures.